 “We view the contributions we are making during this challenging period as our duty and we are proud to be carrying them out.
 It has always been part of our philosophy to give back to those in the communities in which we maintain a presence.
 We hope that our humble contributions help to secure the health and safety of the people in these communities.
 We will continue to provide additional support in other countries we operate.”

-Mr. Youssef Mansour, Co-Chairman of the Mansour Group, said: “We have made a number of contributions and implemented initiatives across our companies as we look to support across the communities in which we operate.
+Mr. Youssef Mansour, Board Member of Mansour Group, said: “We have made a number of contributions and implemented initiatives across our companies as we look to support across the communities in which we operate.
 We stand in solidarity with the world in fighting this virus and are happy to perform our duty supporting efforts to combat it.”

-Mr. Yasseen Mansour, Chairman of Palm Hills Developments, said: “The world is currently going through an unprecedented crisis that requires us to lend our support in overcoming Covid-19.
+Mr. Yasseen Mansour, Board Member of Mansour Group, said: “The world is currently going through an unprecedented crisis that requires us to lend our support in overcoming Covid-19.
 The support we have provided is a small part of returning the favour to geographies where the Mansour Group has enjoyed success.
 We stand ready to continue to provide assistance where we are able to.”